Fat Transfer Breast Augmentation in Philadelphia – A Natural Breast Augmentation

-What are the benefits of fat transfer to the breast?
+What are the benefits of fat transfer breast augmentation?

-The primary reason why many women find fat transfer to the breasts appealing is that the process is completely natural.
+The primary reason many women find fat transfers appealing is that the process is completely natural.
 Fat cells are taken from the body and therefore pose no risk of foreign body reaction.
 Natural breast augmentation using fat has become more predictable as techniques have improved.
 A patient can expect 50 to 80 percent of the transferred fat cells to survive and permanently fill out breast shape.

-Fat Transfer to the Breasts vs Breast Implants for Augmentation
+Fat Transfer Breast Augmentation vs Breast Enhancement with Implants

-There are distinct differences between fat transfer and breast augmentation with implants.
+There are distinct differences between fat transfer breast augmentation and traditional breast augmentation with implants.
 Both provide a safe and effective way to achieve long-lasting fullness.
 However, one involves the placement of foreign objects into the body where the other does not.

 - Breast augmentation surgery is performed under general anesthesia.
 An incision may be made around the areola or along the breast crease.
 This results in a subtle scar.
 After breast augmentation, many patients return to work within a week.
 Soreness and tightness gradually decrease over time and can be managed with compression and over-the-counter medication.